zeddee/Content/go-ethereum-guides/go-ethereum-docker/README.md

-# Docker for Developing DApps with Geth
+# Docker for Developing DApps with geth

 ## Problem statement

-- Lots of resources being put into development of Ethereum Geth codebase changes rapidly.
+- Lots of resources being put into development of Ethereum geth codebase changes rapidly.
 Stabilize DApp builds — you'll want to consciously select dependencies and build environments; upgrade selectively to keep environment consistent and known.
 Building on Windows is difficult.
 For example,